Michelle De Oliveira represents businesses in all aspects of employment-related matters.

 Her practice also includes drafting and reviewing employee handbooks and policies, and conducting internal investigations in response to discrimination, harassment, or other employee misconduct allegations.
 Given Michelle’s keen eye for compliance and breadth of experience working with businesses to mitigate potential litigation-related risks when addressing personnel matters, Michelle often conducts trainings on issues such as discrimination and harassment prevention, as well as best management practices.

 Michelle advises clients, both employers and individuals, on employment agreements, including without limitation, restrictive covenants, and separation agreements, along with confidentiality and non-disclosure agreements.

 Though always poised to resolve matters outside of court, Michelle represents clients in litigation before state and federal courts, administrative agencies such as the Massachusetts Commission Against Discrimination, and any other applicable forum.
 Michelle’s practice also entails representing clients in mediation.

-Michelle also maintains a general litigation practice, and represents clients in general commercial litigation matters affecting her clients’ businesses.
+Michelle also maintains a general litigation practice, representing clients in commercial litigation matters.
 Business professionals appreciate Michelle’s analytical approach to understanding the facets to their business disputes.
-Always poised to resolve matters outside of court, Michelle calls upon her experience to accurately assess pre-litigation and litigation strategies for thorough trial preparation.

 - Women’s Bar Association